Andrew Forrest: Fortescue Metals

 In April 2003, he took control of Allied Mining and Processing, which had rights to iron ore in the Pilbara, and renamed it Fortescue Metals Group (FMG).
 He remains a major shareholder of FMG, through his private company, The Metal Group.

+One of Forrest's initial mines in the Pilbara produced and shipped $50 billion worth in iron ore, without ever providing compensation or receiving permission from the Yindjibarndi people to carry out mining on their land.
+The operations in the area destroyed about 250 cultural and sacred sites.

 Fortescue made its first iron ore shipment to China in May 2008.
 Fortescue increased its capacity to 155 million tonnes per annum through a $9.2 billion expansion in 2014.
 Since then, the company has grown to possess three times the tenements of its nearest rival in Western Australia's iron ore rich Pilbara region.
 Fortescue holds major deposits at Mount Nicholas, Christmas Creek, Cloudbreak, and Tongolo.
 In 2007, he took an interest and a directorship in Niagara Mining Limited, renamed Poseidon Nickel Limited, which had in 2006 acquired from WMC the Windara nickel deposits near Laverton, Western Australia.

-Forrest described the Gillard Government proposed Minerals Resource Rent Tax (MRRT) as "economic vandalism" and a "mad dog's breakfast" that would drive up foreign resource ownership.
+Forrest described the Gillard government proposed Minerals Resource Rent Tax (MRRT) as "economic vandalism" and a "mad dog's breakfast" that would drive up foreign resource ownership.
 He stated he would challenge it in the High Court as being unconstitutional, as it discriminates against states, and fails to appropriately capture big producers BHP Billiton and Rio Tinto.
 WA premier Colin Barnett has stated the state government would back constitutional action, admitting the tax had been suggested to him as a "sovereign risk".
 He was highly critical of the government's expenditure of $38M on an advertising campaign, that was not approved using the usual processes, as it had to "counter mining industry 'spin' about the resources super profits tax".

 The former treasurer Wayne Swan said the big miners would pay at least A$2 billion tax, and wrote to the head of BDO Accounting, who modelled the claims Forrest used, noting they were "utterly unrealistic" and riddled with errors.
 Treasury concurred that they would be unable to release the assumptions underpinning its forecasts, as they were based on confidential information provided by the big miners.
 Gillard struck a deal with BHP Billiton, Rio Tinto and Xstrata to develop the MRRT.
 Independent MP Andrew Wilkie requested the government take Forrest's mining tax grievance to heart.

 In August 2021, it was announced that Forrest would receive a $2.4 billion dividend on Fortescue's record profit.

 Tattarang

 Tattarang is the holding company for the Forrest family’s private business interests.
 Tattarang invests in a diverse range of businesses across agri-food, energy, health technology, property, resources, and lifestyle.
-The group is made up of six business divisions: Fiveight, Harvest Road, Squadron Energy, Tenmile, Wyloo Metals and Z1Z.
+The group is made up of several business divisions: Fiveight, Harvest Road, Squadron Energy, Tenmile, Wyloo Metals, Z1Z, and Akubra.